-10.0 GENERAL:
+10. GENERAL

-- 10.1 The academic regulations should be read as a whole for purpose of any interpretation. - 10.2 In case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Vice-Chancellor is final. - 10.3 The University may change or amend the academic regulations and syllabus at any time and the changes and amendments made shall be applicable to all the students with effect from the date notified by the University. - 10.4 Wherever the word he, him or his occur, it will also include she, her and hers. - 10.5 There shall be no transfers within the constituent colleges of Jawaharlal Nehru Technological University.
+- 10.1 Wherever the words "he", "him", "his", occur in the regulations, they include "she", "her", "hers". - 10.2 The academic regulation should be read as a whole for the purpose of any interpretation. - 10.3 In the case of any doubt or ambiguity in the interpretation of the above rules, the decision of the Vice-Chancellor is final. - 10.4 The University may change or amend the academic regulations or syllabi at any time and the changes or amendments made shall be applicable to all the students with effect from the dates notified by the University.